Sorry, you need to enable JavaScript to visit this website.

 Historical developments

-A Brief History of volunteering in the Czech Republic is given in the Study on Volunteering (Governmental policy concept towards NGOs until 2020).
-There is also an alternative study from the civil society sector.
+A brief history of volunteering in the Czech Republic is provided in the Study on Volunteering (Governmental policy concept towards NGOs until 2020).

-Volunteering, as understood today, emerged in the period of the Czech National Revival in the 19th century.
+Volunteering, as it is understood today, emerged in the period of the Czech National Revival in the 19th century.
 Organised patriotic activities led to the establishment of different clubs, foundations and civic associations.
 These organisations aimed at supporting art, culture, science, education, and also sport, singing, fire-fighting and other activities.
-Many of those are still active, e.g. Hlávka Foundation, Sokol, Volunteer Firemen's Associations, and other.
+Many of these are still active, e.g. Hlávka Foundation, Sokol, Volunteer Firemen's Associations, and other.

-In the 1870s more than 3000 associations existed, in the 1890s more than 10 000 did.
-Before the 19th century, church and social activities were based on voluntary aid.
+In the 1870s, more than 3 000 associations existed, in the 1890s this number increased to more than 10 000 did.
+Before the 19th century, church and social activities were mostly based on voluntary aid.

-In 1911 the Scout movement came to Bohemia and it gained a strong position in the field of youth work and youth engagement in societal development.
+In 1911, the Scout movement came to Bohemia and it gained a strong position in the field of youth work and youth engagement in societal development.
 Scouts actively participated in the founding of the Czechoslovak Republic in 1918.
-In the first days and weeks of freedom and independence, the Czech scouts joined the services to the Czechoslovak government and ensured reliable and fast mail deliveries between different agencies.
-By WWII there were more than 60 thousand members (both men and women).
-After 1945, more than 200 000 people applied to become members of a renewed Scout movement, called 'Junák' in Czech, which was more than three times bigger than it was in 1938.
+In the first days and weeks of freedom and independence, the Czech scouts provided services to the Czechoslovak government by ensuring reliable and fast mail deliveries between different agencies.
+By the World War II, there were more than 60 000 members (both men and women).
+After 1945, more than 200 000 people applied to become members of the renewed Scout movement, 'Junák' , which was more than three times bigger than it was in 1938.

-A distinctive dimension of youth volunteering was also within the Czech Tourist Club (Klub českých turistů).
-The Tourist Club was developed mostly by young members for various sports activities, but also for the protection of nature, development of a touristic marking system or construction of tourist lodging houses, etc. Marking tourist trails and their regular maintenance is still one of the most important Club member activities.
-Since 1889 they have marked trails for pedestrians, since 1997 they have also marked trails for skiers and cyclists, and since 2005 they have also covered horse tracks.
-The network of marked trails for pedestrians is considered the best in Europe, concerning its density, quality, and coverage of all the Czech territory.
+A distinctive dimension of youth volunteering exists in the Czech Tourist Club (Klub českých turistů).
+The Club was founded mostly by young members for various sports activities, but also to ensure nature protection, to develop a tourist route marking system, construction of tourist lodging houses, etc. Marking tourist trails and their regular maintenance is still one of the most important Club member activities.
+Since 1889 they have marked trails for pedestrians, since 1997 they have also marked trails for skiers and cyclists, and since 2005 they also cover horse trails.
+The network of marked trails for pedestrians is considered the best in Europe, in terms density, quality, and coverage of all the Czech territory.

-After the foundation of independent Czechoslovakia in 1918, youth organisations and schools were the centres of social life of young people.
-These organisations were usually a part of a well-structured network including a wide range of centres, from local to provincial or national.
+After the founding of an independent Czechoslovakia in 1918, youth organisations and schools were the centres of social life of young people.
+These organisations were usually a part of a well-structured network including a wide range of centres, from local to provincial and national.

-As a specific model of a voluntary organisation in socialist times, we can consider the dissent organisations of regime opponents.
-They often had a high professional quality, were not centralised and managed to get out of the regime's control.
-Some Young people were also active there.
+A a specific model of a voluntary action in socialist times are the dissent organisations of regime opponents.
+They often had a high professional quality, were not centralised and managed to get out from under the regime's control.
+Some young people were also active there.

-The volunteering organisational structure included work teams.
-A considerable part of management was moved to enterprises and different work places.
-The motivation for state-enforced volunteering were competitions and symbolic remunerations.
-Under political pressure and propaganda, volunteering was used for 'building' a socialist society (big socialist constructions, voluntary jobs, cleaning etc.).
-Non-participation in 'voluntary activities' was progressively penalised, and that devalued any spontaneous civil activity.
+Volunteering organisational structures included work teams, with a considerable part of management moved to enterprises and different work places.
+The motivation for state-enforced volunteering was enforced through competitions and symbolic remunerations.
+Political pressure and propaganda promoted volunteering to 'build' a socialist society (big socialist constructions, voluntary jobs, cleaning etc.).
+Non-participation in 'voluntary activities' was progressively penalised, devaluing spontaneous civil activity.

 Frič and Pospíšilová (2010) describe the approach of socialism towards volunteering in three gradually merging and replacing phases: